This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A head computed tomography or CT scan of the head gives an image that can show a blockage or bleeding.
 An MRI or ultrasound may also be used to get an image of the brain.

 Other risk factors include infections, blood clotting disorders, and placental disorders.
-There is evidence that birth trauma, such as asphyxiation may contribute to perinatal strokes.
+There is evidence that birth trauma, such as asphyxiation, may contribute to perinatal strokes.

-When the signs of a stroke are obvious, and a diagnosis of stroke is made, doctors can administer treatment as it is happening.
+When the signs of a stroke are obvious and a diagnosis of stroke is made, doctors can administer treatment as it is happening.
 There are several possible strategies a doctor may use.
 Anticonvulsant medicines can be used to limit or stop seizures, for instance.

 For a hemorrhagic stroke, surgery to remove the pooling blood and relieve pressure on the brain is often necessary.
 An infant having a stroke may also be given oxygen and fluids for hydration and blood thinners to prevent or break up blood clots that may be causing an ischemic stroke.

 Perinatal stroke is a common cause of cerebral palsy, although multiple factors may lead to the condition.
-One study looked at 111 children that had experienced a perinatal stroke and found that 68 percent of them also had cerebral palsy.
+One study looked at 111 children who had experienced a perinatal stroke and found that 68 percent of them also had cerebral palsy.[6]

 Since strokes trigger a loss of blood flow to parts of the brain, this can cause brain damage and neurological impairment that leads to muscle, movement, and sensory challenges characteristic of CP.

-If your child suffered a stroke in the womb or in the first month of life, there is a good chance that they will have cerebral palsy.
+If your child suffered a stroke in the womb or the first month of life, there is a good chance that they will have cerebral palsy.
 This is a condition that has a good prognosis despite the lifelong impairments it causes.
 Advances in treatments and therapies mean that your child can most likely live a normal and long life.

 A stroke is a significant cause of CP, and if you believe that your child’s stroke could have been prevented with better medical care, you may be able to make a case with the guidance of the right lawyer and seek compensation for your child.